andrew/ultimate-awesome/README.md

 - [awesome-appmesh](https://github.com/nbrandaleone-aws/awesome-appmesh) - A curated list of App Mesh guides, tool and resources.
 - [awesome-near](https://github.com/near-x/awesome-near) - A curated list of awesome NEAR frameworks, libraries, software and resources.
 - [minecraft-bookmarks](https://github.com/NNBnh/minecraft-bookmarks) - 🧾 My personal list of Minecraft stuff.
-- [awesome-academic-skills](https://github.com/o0000-code/awesome-academic-skills) - An index of Claude and agent skills for academic work, from literature search to peer review.
-Organized by where each skill fits in the research lifecycle; each entry notes its license and what it runs.
-CC0.
 - [datatools](https://github.com/pachevalier/datatools) - Awesome open source tools to work with data.
 - [awesome-profile-widget](https://github.com/peterroe/awesome-profile-widget) - 📝 An amazing list of awesome profile widget.
 - [awesome-causal-ai](https://github.com/pozapas/awesome-causal-ai) - A meticulously curated collection of cutting-edge research, frameworks, and methodologies in Causal Artificial Intelligence.